 6.24.9.1.4.
 At the discretion of the manufacturer the exterior courtesy lamp(s) may operate in any combination.

 6.24.9.2.
 Approved lamps emitting white light with the exception of main beam head lamps, daytime running lamps and reversing lamps may be switched ON as exterior courtesy lamp(s) function.
-In addition, rear position lamps, the parking lamps, the side marker lamps and the end-outline marker lamps may be switched ON.
+In addition, rear position lamps, the parking lamps, the side marker lamps and/or the end-outline marker lamps may be switched ON.
 They may also be switched ON together with the exterior courtesy lamps and the conditions of paragraph 5.11. and 5.12. above may not apply.

 6.24.9.3.
 The technical service shall, to the satisfaction of the Type Approval Authority, perform a visual test to verify that there is no direct visibility of the apparent surface of the exterior courtesy lamps, if viewed by an observer moving on the boundary of a zone on a transverse plane 10 m from the front of the vehicle, a transverse plane 10 m from the rear of the vehicle , and two longitudinal planes 10 m from each side of the vehicle; these four planes to extend from 1 m to 3 m above and perpendicular to the ground as shown in Annex 14.

 6.24.9.4.
-At the request of the applicant and with the consent of the Technical Service, this requirement the requirements of 6.24.9.3. may be verified by a drawing or simulation or deemed be satisfactory if the applicant can prove that the luminous intensity of light emitted directly visible during the observation test described in Annex 14 is not more less than 0.5 cd per lamp.
+At the request of the applicant and with the consent of the Technical Service, this requirement the requirements of paragraph 6.24.9.3. may be verified by a drawing or simulation or deemed be satisfactory if the applicant can prove that the luminous intensity of light emitted directly visible during the observation test described in Annex 14 is not more less than 0.5 cd per lamp.
 No account shall be taken of the influence of the vehicle body, ."

 Paragraph 6.26., amend to read: